alitariq4589/mkdocs_check/mkdocs_src/docs/Installing_ssl_certificates_new.md

 This will produce `cert.pem`, `fullchain.pem` and `privkey.pem`.

 Copy these files to location where `.war` of jenkins is located.
 Make sure to change the permission from root to jenkins' user.
-After that, use following command to convert `cert.pem` to jenkins keystore format `.jks`
+After that, use following command to convert certificate files to `pkcs12` format.

 ```shell
 openssl pkcs12 -inkey privkey.pem -in fullchain.pem -export -out keys.pkcs12